arkarmoeandrew/ICT105-Quartet-MVP/docs/selected-opportunity.md

 ## Proposed IT Solution

-A web-based campus marketplace where students can lend equipment, offer professional services, and submit borrow or service requests.
+A web-based campus marketplace where students can lend academic equipment, offer their skills or services, and submit borrow or service requests.
 The platform includes verified student accounts, searchable listings, request management, and a simple approval workflow.

 ### What app, system, dashboard, or platform will the team develop?